Print Friendly

 STATE BOARD OF EDUCATION

-(b) Provide for the selection of technology for the local district’s computers to filter or block internet access to obscene materials, materials harmful to minors and materials that depict the sexual exploitation of a minor, as defined in chapter 15, title 18, Idaho Code; and
+(b) Filter or block internet access to obscene materials, materials harmful to minors, and materials that depict the sexual exploitation of a minor, as defined in chapter 15, title 18, Idaho Code.

-(c) Establish appropriate disciplinary measures to be taken against persons violating the policy provided for in this section; and
+(a) Establish appropriate disciplinary measures to be taken against persons violating the policy provided for in this section;

-(d) Include a component of internet safety for students that is integrated into the district’s instructional program; and
+(b) Include a component of internet safety for students that is integrated into the school district’s or public charter school’s instructional program; and

-(e) Inform the public that administrative procedures have been adopted to enforce the policy provided for in this section and to handle complaints about such enforcement, and that such procedures are available for review at the district office.
+(c) Inform the public that administrative procedures have been adopted to enforce the policy provided for in this section and to handle complaints about such enforcement, and that such procedures are available for review at the school district or public charter school office.

-(2) The policy provided for in subsection (1) of this section may include terms, conditions and requirements deemed appropriate by the district’s board of trustees including, but not limited to, requiring written parental authorization for internet use by minors or differentiating acceptable uses among elementary, middle and high school students.
+(8) The policy provided for in subsection (1) of this section may include terms, conditions, and requirements deemed appropriate by the school district’s board of trustees or the public charter school’s governing board, including but not limited to requiring written parental authorization for internet use by minors or differentiating acceptable uses among elementary, middle, and high school students.

 History: